tomaka/spec/src/blocks-authoring.md

 ## Validators set

 The **Aura validators set** and the **Babe validators set** of a block can be determined in two different ways: through block headers and through a runtime call.
-The block headers method isn't available for genesis blocks (in other words, blocks whose `number` is equal to 0).
+Only the runtime call method is available for genesis blocks (in other words, blocks whose *block number* is equal to 0).

 Through block headers: